2017 - 2018 Park Ridge Chamber Scholarship Program

-Three $750 scholarships will be awarded each year to graduating seniors (or GED equivalent) who are college bound (or other post-secondary institution).
+Three $750 scholarships will be awarded to graduating seniors (or GED equivalent) who are college bound (or other post-secondary institution) in 2018.
 The scholarship will be paid directly to the awardee’s selected post-secondary institution in September.
+One of the scholarships is funded by Danny McGovern – Coldwell Banker Residential Brokerage.

 Click here for information on the Scholarship Eligibility Requirements.